dsasacramento/dsasacramento.github.io/_pages/committees.md

 ### International Committee

-While living in the United States and acknowledging it as the most powerful imperialist hegemon on earth, the International Committee of Sacramento DSA understands the necessity of linking struggles of the U.S. working class with those who struggle against imperialism and the military-corporate complexes that benefit capitalists across the globe.
-This committee takes an explicit stance against oppressive state violence, including both police and military actions.
+The International Committee of Sacramento DSA is fighting to link the struggles of the U.S. working class with those who struggle against imperialism and capitalist power across the globe.
+Our work is to promote education about international issues and to offer solidarity and support to the international working class and anti-colonial struggles for self-determination abroad.
-The mission of this committee shall henceforth be; 1. to promote education about international issues, 2. to express solidarity and support with international working class and anti-colonial struggles for self-determination abroad, and 3. to reject imperialism in all its forms as a barrier to the advancement of socialism.
+We fight for a free Palestine, open borders, and the liberation of all indigenous peoples.

 ### Labor Committee